nzehh/international-breweries-/README.md

    3. Country with the highest profit of the fourth quarter in 2019?

 TO VIEW SOLUTION AND ANSWER TO EACH QUESTION  [CLICK](https://github.com/nzehh/international-breweries-/blob/main/Breweries%20SQL/international_breweries%20script.sql)

+## RECOMMENDATIONS
+Based on the data analysis, I recommend the following:

+ 1. Focus on expanding the brand's presence in high-growth markets such as Nigeria, Senegal and Ghana.
+ 2. Invest in developing new and marketing strategies to appeal to a wider range of consumers.
+ 3. Use data and analytics to improve marketing and sales strategies.